ITRS-Group/cordial/tools/dv2email/README.md

   * `to` - no default
   * `subject` - default `Geneos Alert`

+* `files`- default `[ xlsx, html ]`

+  A list of file formats to write using the `dv2email export` command.
+The available formats are: `texttable`, `html`, `xlsx`.
+There is no plain `text` or `text+html` formats as these are specific to email.

+  File names are controlled by the respective format settings, see [Output Formats](#output-formats) below and have the same names as attachments in emails would.
+The destination directory is controlled through the `--dir` command line flag and cannot be set in the configuration file; the default is the current working directory.

 #### Filters, Ordering and First Column

 * `column-filter` - default from Environment Variable `__COLUMNS` (two underscores)